 ‘A foreigner who has been expelled, removed or deported shall be permitted neither to re-enter nor to stay in the federal territory, nor may he be granted a residence title, even if he is entitled thereto under this Act (ban on entry and residence).’

 In practice, entry bans are often imposed following a deportation.
 This is to prevent a foreigner from applying for a residence permit again immediately after a rejected application and while still not fulfilling the necessary requirements.
 If an entry ban has been imposed, the foreigner concerned may not enter Germany for a given period of time.
-Under certain circumstances, such a ban can result in a ban on entering the whole Schengen area.
-Whether this is the case depends, among other things, on whether the entry ban has been registered in the Schengen Information System.
-If so, the foreigner will also not be granted a visa in other EU states, while the entry ban into Germany is still valid.
+Under certain circumstances, such a ban can result in prevention from entering the whole Schengen area.
+Whether this is the case depends, among other things, on whether the ban has been registered in the Schengen Information System.
+If so, the foreigner will also not be granted a visa in other EU states, while the ban into Germany is still valid.

 It must be emphasized that it is not advisable to enter Germany despite being subjected to an entry ban, as this could result in a prison sentence of up to three years or a high fine.

 The extent of the duration of an entry ban is a question of proportionality, whereby the reason for expulsion and the objective pursued are decisive.
 Generally, an entry ban is issued for two years.
 In certain cases, however, the duration may be shorter or longer.
 If a minor is concerned, the period can be reduced to one year.
 A duration of less than one year is conceivable in situations where the foreigner is legally entitled to a residence permit in Germany, for instance because of a family reunification.